 Finally melt some dipping chocolate in a double boiler and using a small fork to support them, carefully dip your patties into the melted chocolate.
 Hold them over the chocolate until they've almost stopped dripping, then set them on a pan to dry and firm.
 Enjoy!

-The old fashioned candy corn recipe is very versatile.
+Once you learn how to make candy corn, you'll find other uses for the fondant.
 The fondant-like dough when colored orange is great for hand molding into tiny Halloween pumpkin candies that can be used for decorating cakes, cupcakes, desserts, or for simply eating on their own.

-Save a bit of the dough and color it green for shaping the stems.
+Save a tiny bit of the dough and color it green for shaping the stems.
 Shape the pumpkin's ridges with a table knife.
-The tiny candy pumpkins are perfect for decorating a Halloween party cake.
+The tiny candy pumpkins are perfect for decorating a Halloween cake.

 Candy corn is said to have been invented in the United States by George Renninger in the 1880s, and it was all originally made by hand.
 Nowadays, it is mass produced by Jelly Belly® using a recipe unchanged since about 1900.

 Homemade candy corn kernels are certain to become a Halloween tradition at your house.
-And by making your own, you get to enjoy this unique confection the year-round at other holiday times too.
-You've only to change the kernel colors to suit the occasion.
+And by learning how to make candy corn yourself, you get to enjoy this unique confection the year-round at other holiday times too.
+You've only to change the kernel colors to suit the special occasion.

-Read how one Midwestern family used the old fashioned candy corn recipe to make their own Halloween candy treats.
-Aside from sharing step-by-step photos, they write that it turned out "Like a buttery caramel-candy corn concoction.
+Read how one Midwestern family used this candy corn recipe to make their own Halloween candy treats.
+Along with sharing step-by-step photos, they write that it turned out "Like a buttery caramel-candy corn concoction.
 BETTER than the store bought kind."

 that you made it yourself, so make plenty and get ready for the compliments.